Easy, creamy, homemade Cashew Butter! It’s healthy and with only two ingredients: cashew nuts and optional salt. Have your own nut butter in minutes!

 Oil (optional) - Adding oil speeds up the process in this cashew butter recipe.

-You’ll need a food processor for this cashew nut butter.
-I have a mini food processor, which actually made this cashew butter go by quicker!
+You’ll need a food processor (affiliate link) for this cashew nut butter.
+A mini food processor is great for small batch nut butter and can also make the process quicker!

-If you don’t have a food processor, a blender can work as well.
+If you don’t have a food processor, a high-powered blender (affiliate link) can work as well.
 You will need to remove the lid and scrape the sides a lot more often.

 There’s only two steps in this easy nut butter recipe: roast the cashews and add to the food processor until smooth and creamy!